-I think that Snapchat's done a good job here.
-I think that Fox has done a good job here.
-I think a number of our partners have done a strong job in trying to create these.
+I think Snapchat’s done a good job here, I think Fox has done a good job here, I think a number of our partners have done a strong job in trying to create theses.
 Viacom is another one that got involved here.

-I think we have seen when it's done really well that it helps tune in, it helps the clients' campaigns absolutely.
-And if this is something that can help us get there, to have a better consumer experience, that's good for everyone in the food chain.
+I think we have seen when it’s done really well that it helps tune-in, it absolutely helps the clients’ campaigns.
+And if this is something that can help us get there, to have a better consumer experience, that’s good for everyone in the food chain.

 Is it something you pay extra for or something that ought to be built into the price of media?

 I think it’s something that’s on a case-by-case basis.
 A lot of it now is built in, and a lot of it is added on.